mantidproject/mantid/dev-docs/source/index.rst

 :doc:`Standards <Standards/index>`
    Details of coding and documentation standards for the project.
 Includes specifics regarding algorithms.

+:doc:`Testing <Testing/index>`
+   Details of unscripted and acceptance testing.

 :doc:`DoxygenSetup`
    Configure a doxygen build locally.